lisakawai/music_transformation/index.md

 # Triple attributes
 In this section, three attributes are trained at the same time.

-## Total number of notes, pitch variability & rhythmic value variability
+## Total number of notes, pitch variability, and rhythmic value variability

-Our proposed model is able to control three attributes indivisually.
+Our proposed model is able to control three attributes independently.

 |Default total number of notes|||
 |:-:|:-:|:-:|